Bradley-Mixon/ACM-Research-Coding-Challenge-S22/README.md

 # ACM Research Coding Challenge (Spring 2022)

+Bradley Mixon
+Freshman, CS major

+While I wasn't able to complete a code solution for the challenge, I did spend some time researching the Python language and the various machine learning libraries and APIs compatible with it.
+I previously hadn't spent much time working with Phython and learning the language well enough to take a shot at this challenge took longer than I had expected.
+While reasearching I discovered the PANDAS data analysis library.
+I planned to implement this as the foundation of solution.

 ## [](https://github.com/ACM-Research/-DRAFT-Coding-Challenge-S22#no-collaboration-policy)No Collaboration Policy

 **You may not collaborate with anyone on this challenge.**  You  _are_  allowed to use Internet documentation.
 If you  _do_  use existing code (either from Github, Stack Overflow, or other sources),  **please cite your sources in the README**.